 National Botanic Garden Of Wales

-The remarkable National Botanic Garden of Wales is a very special place.
-The largest single-span glasshouse in the world designed by Norman Foster, poised in the landscape like a giant raindrop, is home to some of the most endangered plants on the planet from six Mediterranean climate regions, Western Australia, Chile, the Canaries, California, southern Africa and the Mediterranean basin.
+Under the huge, domed roof, you will find some of the most endangered plants on the planet from six Mediterranean climate regions: Western Australia, Chile, the Canaries, California, southern Africa and the Mediterranean basin.
 It helps protect and conserve what is considered to be the best collection of its kind in the northern hemisphere.

 Toilets on site: Yes

 Coach Parking: Yes

-Length of Visit: 4-6 hours
+Length of Visit: 3-4 hours

-Booking Contact: Gatehouse, National Botanic Garden of Wales, Llanarthne, Carmarthenshire, SA32 8HN
+Booking Contact: Andrew Ward, National Botanic Garden of Wales, Llanarthne, Carmarthenshire SA32 8HG Tel.
+01558 667149.

 Location: An hour west of Cardiff on the M4.